S3 method for class 'formula'

 Value

-Value returned by .fct with all elements (i.e., from .obj, .all, and .adj.
+Value returned by .fct with all names included.

 Value_All

-Value of .fct associated with elements included in .all; when elements are in .adj, will be adjusted for Value_Adjust.
+Value of .fct associated with names included in .all; when .adj is TRUE, this value will be adjusted for Value_Adjust.

 Value_Adjust